-The project Cascading Gardens uses the principles of biophilic design to create a natural and calming environment.
-In this living installation, the houseplants provide oxygen to the indoor spaces and provide salubrious psychological effects, through the aesthetics of color and light.
-The water pumping system makes this garden almost self-sustainable and in winter evaporation from the planters adds moisture back into heated buildings.
-The color of the bags are designed to absorb sunlight in winter months and radiate heat back into the room and in summer, when the sun is highest, the green plants, shade the soft planters and the soil stays cool for the health of the plant roots and humans.
+The water pumping system makes this garden almost self-sustainable, and in winter, evaporation from the planters adds moisture back into heated buildings.
+The color of the bags is designed to absorb sunlight in the winter months and radiate heat back into the room, and in summer, when the sun is highest, the green plants shade the soft planters, and the soil stays cool for the health of the plant roots and humans.

-As 17- percent of all global warming methane is produced by rotting food scraps, in public dumps, this system helps to reduce global warming while feeding humans local sustainable vegetables.
+As 17- percent of all global warming methane is produced by rotting food scraps in public dumps, this system helps to reduce global warming while feeding humans local, sustainable vegetables.

-Early experiments in my garden, included growing black-eyed Susan’s and tomatoes.
+Early experiments in my garden included growing black-eyed Susan’s and tomatoes.

 EXHIBITIONS